hashicorp/terraform-provider-tfe/website/docs/r/team_organization_member.html.markdown

 resources for managing team memberships.
 This is the preferred method as it allows you to add a member to a team by email address.

+~> **NOTE:** This resource requires using the provider with Terraform Cloud or an instance of Terraform Enterprise at least as recent as v202004-1.

 ## Example Usage

 Basic usage: